scriptotek/ar-project/_posts/2019-02-11-exp-wikitude.md

 * Ease of implementation: Well documented with examples and some video tutorials, blogs and forum.
 * Price: Free educational license, limited to one Android and one iPhone (in our case only Android as we did not have the opportunity to test with iPhone).

-Since no platform (as of october 2018) had a properly functioning mesh cloud, which really is a requirement for proper indoor localization without resorting to some kind of beacon technology, our other most important criterias were price and a programming language that we're familiar with.
+Since no platform (as of october 2018) had an adequate mesh cloud for our needs, which really is a requirement for proper indoor localization without resorting to some kind of beacon technology, our other most important criterias were price and a programming language that we're familiar with.
 As Wikitude both offered a free license for educational institutions and also a Javascript SDK, we ended up developing the prototype with Wikitude.

 ## Wikitude Studio

 [Wikitude studio](https://www.wikitude.com/external/doc/documentation/studio/introduction.html#introduction-to-studio) is a site for developers to upload images they want as targets (what the AR-app reacts to), in our case this would be images of book covers.

+### Working with book covers

-Since the collections we wanted to include in our prototype typically has thousands of books, the largest having 10 000, so we wondered if we could upload these images to Wikitude studio by bulk from our vendor (ExLibris or ProQuest).
-Wikitude's educational license allows us to have up to 50 000 images so this seemed very possible.
+Since the collections we wanted to include in our prototype typically has thousands of books, the largest having 10 000, we wondered if we could upload these cover images to Wikitude studio by bulk from our vendor (ExLibris or ProQuest).
+Wikitude's educational license allows us to have up to 50 000 images in Wikitude Studio.

-We tested first by uploading a couple of covers from our vendor to check how the prototype app responded when shown the physical books.
+We uploaded a couple of covers from our vendor to check how the prototype app responded when shown the physical books.
-We uploaded first the image provided by our vendor, but this image had too low quality (128 pixels x 199 pixels, Wikitude recommends between 500 and 1000 px).
-Since we couldn't use our vendor's image, we downloaded a similar higher resolution from a web search just to test.
+First we tested the image provided by our vendor, but this image had too low quality (128 pixels x 199 pixels, Wikitude recommends between 500 and 1000 px).
+Since we couldn't use our vendor's image, we downloaded a similar, higher resolution image from a web search.

 ![Sapiens inital book cover images](https://scriptotek.github.io/ar-project/assets/sapiens_bad_covers.png)

 The app did not react to the high resolution image at all, and we noticed that it was slightly different than our cover, for example the top text "The Sunday Times Top Ten bestseller" was replaced by "The Million Copy Bestseller" and also the bottom praise text was different.